intsystems/implicit-reparameterization-trick/linkreview.md

 # LinkReview

-- Here we have collect info about all the works that may be useful for writing our paper
+- Here we have collect info about all the works that may be useful for our project.

 > [!NOTE]
 > This review table will be updated, so it is not a final version